kukushkinnik/moocfi-java-programming-part-ii/README.md

 # moocfi-java-programming-part-ii
 Second part of exercises from MOOC University of Helsinki

-Not elegant solutions or super advanced, but they passe tests
+Not elegant solutions or super advanced or fast, but they work